KeenRivals/Bugsite-Index/README.md

 # Overview

 The goal of this project is to maintain a list of bug websites such as [Heartbleed.com](http://heartbleed.com).
+Contributions welcome!

 # Websites